Code-Institute-Submissions/MS2-Classified-Records/README.md

 - The benefits of hosting your website on GitHub pages is that any pushed changes to your project will automatically update the website.
 Development branches can be created and merged to the master when complete.

 It may take a moment for changes to appear on the hosted website.

+# Credits
+- Seun Owonikoko for her valuable advice and mentoring
+- Code Institute
+- [CodePen](https://codepen.io/deveb22/pen/QxPmGz) - for the scroll to top button code
+- [Sitepoint](https://www.sitepoint.com/simple-javascript-quiz/) - for guidance on putting the quiz together
+- The Discogs logo is property of [Discogs](www.discogs.com)